 How Do You Make Money on Boondocking?

 Most full time boondockers we’ve met focus on work that let’s them stay with their RV or vehicle.
 But you can still consider yourself a full time boondocker even if you have to leave your camp to earn a living.

-Who says you have to quit your job to become a full time boondocker?
-COVID-19 showed us that many companies prefer to keep their employees at home, realizing an opportunity to reduce overhead costs.
+- Work Remotely – Who says you have to quit your job to become a full time boondocker?
+COVID-19 showed us that many companies prefer to keep their employees remote, realizing an opportunity to reduce overhead costs.
 Many boondockers do online customer service, write documentation, and handle client accounts.
 Ask your employer if you can shift to remote work.

 What About Work Camping?

 Work camping is a different animal of its own.
 You’re typically camping at the employer’s location, or near it, and working at the employer’s facility…